Explore Pasco's Gesa Stadium

 Ballpark: Gesa Stadium (opened 1995)

-Notable Alumni: Trevor Story, Ty France, Jeff Francis, Fernando Tatis, Jr., Russell Wilson (NFL quarterback)
+Notable Alumni: Trevor Story, Charlie Blackmon, David Bednar, Fernando Tatis Jr., Zach Neto, Russell Wilson (NFL quarterback)

 The Tri-City Dust Devils can lay claim to having the most geographically indistinct name in all of Minor League Baseball.
 What three cities?
 And where?